 The CASE Senate is the governing body of the institute and has currently eighteen members.
 It strives to further the academic mission and integrity of the institute as a community of scholars and professionals dedicated to the pursuit of knowledge.
 The Senate acts as a whole, or in committees, to address a wide range of academic and administrative issues.
 The Senate approves all the rules and regulations of CASE.
 It plays a strategic role in shaping the institute and seeks to preserve and enrich CASE as a thriving academic institution.

-CASE is affiliated with University of Engineering and Technology (UET), Taxila.
+UET Taxila affiliated Programs with CASE are managed by Sir Syed CASE Institute of Technology (SSCIT).
 Several Degrees earned at CASE are awarded by University of Engineering and Technology (UET), Taxila and recognized by Higher Education Commission (HEC), Government of Pakistan.

 Bachelor of Science in Electrical Engineering Program (Computer or Telecommunication) at CASE is accredited by Pakistan Engineering Council (PEC) (from intake of Batch 2004 upto 2010).
 Accreditation is a continuous process and the next visit for Accreditation by PEC is scheduled during academic year 2014-15.